BigPolarBear1/factorization/README.md

 Update: restless.
 I see how it works now.
 I should be able to use the quadratic coefficient.. since that basically encodes that "k" value.
 Plus I can probably also use the precalculated hashmap.THERE A BEAUTIFUL ALGORITHM FINALLY REVEALING ITSELF TO ME NOW.
 People must have known... there is no way people woudln't have known.
 Yet, if true, I cannot explain this last year.

+Update: Added some more info to the paper, expanding a little on how that k value works.
+With those details figured out..
+I should be able to finish the code tomorrow.
+I am extremely stressed... so tomorrow I should know for sure if this will work or if it ends up being a dead end.
+I don't know if I could mentally cope if it ends up being a dead end.
+Tomorrow will be a big day either way...

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>